 My hope is that you will take inspiration but not feel pressure from it.
 I’m right there with you honestly trying to take my own advice.
 Especially during the holidays when our to do lists seem never ending I hope my tour and the others you look at will add to your joy and excitement without adding stress.

 Avoid Stress: Prioritize Joy

 With my blogging and Instagram responsibilities compounding my list of obligations this year I decided to focus my efforts on certain areas of my home.
-Before I began decorating I decided which areas of my home to focus on and which areas to skip.
+Before I began decorating, I decided which areas of my home to focus on and which areas to skip.
 You can do this too.
-This is a no-guilt, “smart” solution to holiday decorating that I highly recommend.
-Because my family is spending the holidays at my sister Jodie’s I chose to do just one tree and skip my outdoor lights.
-I also “skipped” the entire 2nd level of my home.
+This is a no-guilt, smart solution to holiday decorating that I highly recommend.
+Because my family is spending the holidays at my sister Jodie’s, I chose to do just one tree and skip my outdoor lights.
+I also “skipped” the entire second level of my home.
 This allowed me to focus my efforts better and really helped my stress level.

 With love and gratitude,

 Please continue the inspiration by following “A Very Farmhouse Christmas Tour” from our other talented bloggers: